UPDATED, 10:05 p.m.: As the stock market saw its worst plunge since the coronavirus outbreak, real estate stocks fared no better.

 - Real estate stocks split into winners and losers after hectic week

-- Coronavirus cases driving lenders to safter projects amid low interest rates
+- Coronavirus cases driving lenders to safer projects amid low interest rates

 - Mortgage rates fall to record lows, but coronavirus could prompt slowdown

-- Coronavirus fears slam rela estate stocks amid massive selloff
+- Coronavirus fears slam real estate stocks amid massive selloff

 That travel moratorium could be having another impact on real estate: It could make it harder for deals to get done, as people either can’t or won’t go see properties they might want to buy, Learner said.

 For the first eight weeks of the year, European deal activity was down 18 percent from last year; it was down 50 percent for the Asia Pacific region, according to Real Capital Analytics.
-Deal activity in the Americas, where the virus has more recently seen a growth in COVID-19 cases, was up 10 percent, but RCA noted that deal activity for February is not in yet.
+Deal activity in the Americas, where the virus has more recently seen a growth in COVID-19 cases, was up 10 percent, but RCA noted that deal activity for February is preliminary.